Professional and Educational Travel and Activities Involving Cuba

-Professionals are authorized to travel to Cuba to conduct research, provided:
+Professionals are authorized to travel to Cuba to conduct research and attend meetings and conferences, provided:

-- The research directly relates to the traveler’s profession or area of expertise, including full-time graduate study
+- The research, meeting, or conference directly relates to the traveler’s profession or area of expertise, including full-time graduate study

 - The purpose of the trip is not tourism, recreation, or the pursuit of a hobby or personal interest